DuplexLM/DuplexSurvey/README.md

 Figure 2: The L0-L3 architectural hierarchy.
 The decision migrates from an external scheduler (L0), to a sidecar predictor reading LLM hidden states (L1), to the token stream itself (L2), and finally to a hypothetical shared latent representation (L3, not yet realized).
 </div>

-Key claims: **L0 remains competitive rather than obsolete**; **L1 is a broad architectural attractor**; **L2 is the most populous and fully state-reachable but heterogeneous**; **L3 remains open**.
+The hierarchy is not a progress ladder.
+The cross-system audit shows that **L0 remains competitive rather than obsolete**; **L1 has become a broad architectural attractor for production-oriented speech systems**; **L2 is the most populous and fully state-reachable but internally heterogeneous**; and **L3 is still an unrealized architectural frontier**.

 <div align='center'>
 <img src="./asset/tables/table1_audit.svg" alt="Cross-system audit by L-layer with FSM-state reachability" style="zoom: 100%;" />
 </div>

-Architecture gives reachability; data decides behavior.
-Two L2 systems may both reach **Dual**, yet diverge on T3-I2-R1 backchanneling.
+The main lesson is reachability versus realization.
+Architecture decides which FSM states a system can reach by construction; data and training decide whether it behaves correctly inside those states.
+Two L2 systems may both reach **Dual**, yet still diverge on T3-I2-R1 backchanneling, because recognizing "uh-huh" as support rather than interruption is learned behavior, not just an architectural affordance.

 ## The T × I × R Interaction Ontology

-T × I × R asks **which** interaction the system faces: temporal relation, user intent, and required system response.
+If L0-L3 asks where the duplex decision is made, T × I × R asks **what interaction that decision is about**.
+The core idea is that "overlap" is not a single capability: user speech during assistant speech may be a backchannel, a floor claim, a repair, or irrelevant third-party audio, and each case requires a different system response.
+The ontology therefore decomposes every moment into three orthogonal axes: temporal relation (T), user intent (I), and required system response (R).

 <div align='center'>
 <img src="./asset/tables/table2_tir_axes.svg" alt="TIR interaction ontology axes" style="zoom: 100%;" />
 </div>

-Six acid-test cells cover main full-duplex failure modes:
+The full grid gives a coordinate system for full-duplex behavior.
+From it, the paper highlights six acid-test cells: a compact stress suite that exposes the main ways current systems fail.

 <div align='center'>
 <img src="./asset/tables/six_acid_test_cells.svg" alt="Six acid-test cells for full-duplex interaction" style="zoom: 100%;" />